-As the impact of COVID-19 continues to damage Australia’s economy and affect the job market, many people are facing significant financial challenges.
+As COVID-19 continues to damage Australia’s economy and impact the job market, it’s becoming increasingly clear that the pandemic is presenting many people with significant financial challenges.

 Here, we talk to Laura Higgins, head of moneysmart.gov.au, about why getting on top of your finances is so important for mental wellbeing.